Physical Therapy and Rehabilitation Science

 Dance Performance Screening

-Join us for a free in-person screening of “Intersections V4” a performance of dance, movement, and storytelling that honors BIPOC and deaf/disabled artists and activists from Abilities Dance Boston.
+On Tuesday May 6th we held an in-person screening of “Intersections V4” a performance of dance, movement, and storytelling that honored BIPOC and deaf/disabled artists and activists from Abilities Dance Boston.
 The performance company was founded in 2017 in response to the lack of professional opportunities in the greater Boston area for dancers with disabilities.
 Their Executive Director, Founder, and Artistic Director, Ellice Patterson, was a guest speaker for one of our lunch-and-learns earlier this year.
+Attendees enjoyed popcorn, movie snacks, and rich discussion during the intermission!

 April 2025 Community Advisory Board (CAB) Meeting